SAP-samples/fsm-extension-sample/docs/APIGuide.md

     }
 ```
 5. Copy the id from the response body.
 6. Open POST **extensions deploy** API request.
 Replace {id} in the url with the copied extension id.
-In the Request body enter the namespace in that your Extension Installer in Kyma is set up.
+Normally you do not need to enter request body, the extension will be installed into default namespace of KYMA.
+If you want to install into other namespace, enter it in request body like below:

     **Request body example**
 ```